-What to Eat to Treat or Reverse “Fatty Liver,” from a Registered Dietician
+What to Eat to Reverse Fatty Liver Disease, from a Registered Dietician

 Fatty Liver is a condition where fat deposits build up in the liver, one of the most important organs in the body, responsible for filtering and clearing all the various foods and chemicals that enter your body.
 When your liver is healthy, you never really think about it, but when it gets clogged up with fat it can cause problems that have far-reaching health ramifications.

 To understand what fatty liver is, we first have to understand the role of a normal, functioning liver.
 The liver is the largest internal organ of the body (after the skin) and is located on the upper-right side of the abdomen, above the stomach.
-It actually has more than 500 vital functions!
-However, the two main functions of the liver are to:
+It actually has more than 500 vital functions, however, the two main functions of the liver are to:

 - Remove toxins from the blood

 - Process food nutrients.
 Blood from the digestive system travels to the liver first, before being sent elsewhere in the body.